msellan/wcg_bash/README.md

 <h3>parse</h3>

-This function using string manipulation in the shell to parse key/value pairs assigning only the values to a variable called 'value'
+This function uses string manipulation in the shell to parse key/value pairs assigning only the values to a variable called 'value'

 <h3>create_load</h3>